 What happens during the “walk and turn” test?

-During the walk and turn test, a driver is required to follow and remember instructions while performing the following physical movements:
+During the walk and turn test, you are required to follow and remember instructions while performing the following physical movements:

 - Taking nine heel-to-toe steps on a real or imaginary line,